 1. No Fuel in Your Kubota Fuel Tank

-The first thing you should do is check for fuel the fuel tank.
+The first thing you should do is check for fuel in the fuel tank.
 I’m sure you already know this.
-I need to mention it just in case your overlooked the fuel tank in the heat of the moment.
+I need to mention it just in case you have overlooked the fuel tank in the heat of the moment.

 Fix: Fill with fresh fuel.
 I write more about the correct fuel for your gas-powered lawn mower here.

 2. Bad or Old Gas in Your Kubota

 Gasoline that is not fresh and has been sitting for a long period of time can become less effective and unstable.

 This means the fuel begins breaking down causing buildup in the fuel system that can cause running problems and clogging in the fuel system.
 This clogging can prevent your Kubota mower from starting.

 If you are using a gas-powered Kubota mower, use unleaded gasoline with a minimum octane rating of 87 and a maximum ethanol level of 10 percent.
 Ethanol, a corn-based fuel, is added to gasoline.
 This product is not good for small engines run in Kubota mowers.

 Avoid high contents of ethanol and use a fuel additive like Sea Foam Motor Treatment to stabilize your fuel reducing moisture buildup while cleaning the fuel system.